Topaz (Marvel Comics)

 Topaz is a character appearing in American comic books published by Marvel Comics.
 Created by writer Marv Wolfman and artist Mike Ploog, the character first appeared in Werewolf By Night #13 (1974).
-Topaz is a witch who belongs to a coven composed of Jennifer Kale and Satana Hellstrom.
+Topaz is a witch who belongs to a coven alongside Jennifer Kale and Satana Hellstrom.

 Publication history

 Concept and creation

 Comic book artist Mike Deodato used his wife as a reference to depict Topaz in the 2004 Witches series.

 1970s

-Topaz debuted in Werewolf By Night #13 (1974), created by Marv Wolfman and Mike Ploog.
+Topaz debuted in Werewolf By Night #13 (1974), and was created by Marv Wolfman and Mike Ploog.
 She appeared in the 1972 Tomb of Dracula series.
-She appeared as a supporting character and love interest of Jack Russel in the 1974 Giant-Size Werewolf By Night series.
+She appeared as a supporting character and love interest of Jack Russell in the 1974 Giant-Size Werewolf By Night series.
 She appeared as a recurring supporting character of Doctor Strange in the 1974 Doctor Strange series.

 1980-1990s

-Topaz appeared in the 1987 Strange Tales series.
-She appeared in the 1990 Ghost Rider series.
-She appeared in the 1993 Spider-Man Unlimited series.
-She appeared in the 1999 Doctor Strange series.
-She appeared in the Dr. Strange: Flight of Bones. one-shot.
+Topaz appeared in the 1987 Strange Tales series, the 1990 Ghost Rider series, the 1993 Spider-Man Unlimited series, the 1999 Doctor Strange series, and the Dr. Strange: Flight of Bones one-shot.